The Vale of Avalon and Arthurian Centre

 Information about the County of Cornwall

 The Arthurian Centre is located on the site of King Arthur's last battle.
-Marked by a stone carrying a Latin inscription which dates back to the 6th century it is belived to be the location upon which Arthur and Mordred fought their last battle which ended the fellowship of the round table in AD 537.
+Marked by a stone carrying a Latin inscription which dates back to the 6th century ( 1500 years!), it is believed to be the location upon which Arthur and Mordred fought their last battle which ended the fellowship of the round table in AD 537.

 The centre itself is dedicated to telling fact from fiction.
-A fascinating place to visit which certainly brings the legend of King Arthur to life.
+A fascinating place to visit which puts the legend of King Arthur into context.
 An interesting and insightful day out for all the family!!

-In 20 acres surrounding 'King Arthur's Stone'.
-Walks through the fields where King Arthur and Mordred met for their last battle.
+In 16 acres surrounding 'King Arthur's Stone'.
+Walks through the fields where King Arthur and Mordred met for their last battle ( according to the earliest known manuscripts).
 Inscribed stone and battle both dated by earliest stories to AD540.
-Lots to do and read about the legend and the history.
-Video loop and brass rubbing, children's quiz.
-Local products gift shop, play castle.
+Lots to read and learn about the legend and the history.
+Local products gift shop, play castle plus other play areas.
 Unravel fact from fiction.
 Archaeological site open to the public.
 “Lady Falmouth’s Secret Garden” - unique early Georgian 'Arcadian' garden rediscovered in 2005.
-Ongoing restoration - come and visit now and visit the garden gradually brought to life!
+Ongoing restoration - come and visit the garden as it's gradually brought back to life!